 The Academic Preservation Trust seeks to add members who are interested in participating in building the consortium’s infrastructure, including governance and operations.
 Institutional members are encouraged and expected to participate both at the dean and staff levels as the organization builds to full maturity.
-If your institution or library is interested in joining APTrust, please contact our Executive Lead, Martha Sites.
+If your institution or library is interested in joining APTrust, please contact our Program Director, Chip German.

 Membership dues are $20,000 per year.
 The consortium holds two meetings per year, the fall meeting with all institutional members, and the spring meeting with the deans meeting separately.
 Members contribute their time throughout the year by participating in advisory groups, which primarily focus on content and technology.